lambdaclass/zksync_stack/README.md

 ## Running the stack

-**The following instructions are meant for running the stack without a prover, if you want to run the stuck with a GPU prover skip go to the next section**
+**The following instructions are meant for running the stack without a prover, if you want to run the stack with a GPU prover go to the next section**

 To get started, we need to install all the essential dependencies.
 You can achieve this by running the following command: